thomasjbradley/markbot/README.md

 Here are the properties that you can use in the Markbot file for testing:

-- `repo` — used as an indicator in the app screen, for `liveWebsite`, & as part of the [Canvas integration](https://github.com/thomasjbradley/travis-canvas-proxy) to make nice URLs in grading comments.
+- `repo` — used as an indicator in the app screen, for `liveWebsite`, & as part of the automatic grade submission
-- `canvasCourse` — used as part of the Canvas integration.
+- `canvasCourse` — used as part of the Canvas integration. **This option will be deprecated in the future but is currently used as a trigger for submissions to Progressbot.**
 - `naming` — will confirm every file & folder follows [our naming conventions](http://learn-the-web.algonquindesign.ca/topics/naming-paths-cheat-sheet/).
 - `namingIgnore` — an array of paths that allows certain filenames to bypass the naming conventions check.
 - `commits` — the minimum number of commits students need—will automatically subtract your commits.